Clarifai/docs/docs/api-guide/workflows/create-get-update-delete.md

 :::info

 The initialization code used in the following examples is outlined in detail on the [client installation page.](https://docs.clarifai.com/api-guide/api-overview/api-clients/#client-installation-instructions)

 :::

-## Create

-To create a new custom workflow, specify a list of model IDs that are to be included in the workflow.
-Since a model can have several versions, each model ID also requires a specific model version ID.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';